NickHolden/academic-kickstart/content/notes/eecs481/Dynamic Analysis.md

 **Input**: Test input data that was generated.

 **Learning**: Postprocess, discard duplicates and divide the observed number by the total number.

+Dynamic analysis is very input dependent.
+This is good when we have many tests.

+## Eraser

+### Lockset Algorithm

+Each shared variable must be guarded by a lock for the whole computation.

+- Start with all locks could possibly protect v
+- If you observe that the lock i is not held when you access v, remove lock i from the set of locks that could possibly guard v
+- If the set of locks that could possibly guard v is ever empty, then no lock can guard v, so you can have a race condition.

+### False Alarms